Chosen People Ministries

 Chosen People Ministries (CPM) is an evangelical Christian nonprofit organization that engages in evangelization of Jews.
 It is headquartered in New York City and led by Mitch Glaser, who was raised Jewish and converted to Christianity.

 Its stated mission is to "pray for, evangelize, disciple, and serve Jewish people everywhere and to help fellow believers do the same".
 It supports the establishment of Messianic Jewish congregations, which it describes as "faith communities that stress the Jewish context of the Gospel of Jesus".

 History

 Leopold Cohn, a Hungarian-Jewish immigrant to the United States who became a Christian, founded the Brownsville Mission to the Jews in 1894.
 The Brownsville Mission later expanded to the Williamsburg section of Brooklyn, New York and became the Williamsburg Mission to the Jews from 1897 until 1924.
 In 1897, the Williamsburg Mission headquarters housed a medical clinic, boys' club, Girl Scouts, and sewing and English classes, in addition to evening Gospel services.

-From 1924 until 1984 it was known as the American Board of Missions to the Jews.
-Since then it has been known as Chosen People Ministries.
+Leopold Cohn died in 1937.
+His son, Joseph Hoffman Cohn, became executive director, running ABMJ until his death in 1953.
+From 1924 until 1986 the organization was known as the American Board of Missions to the Jews, but in 1986 it changed its name to Chosen People Ministries (CPM).

+Between 1953 and 1997, various Christian leaders served as head of CPM.
+In 1997, former Jews for Jesus missionary Mitch Glaser became president of CPM.